 “I count nine of them, sir.”

-Upon the page, a magical map was indeed taking shape, and it looked exactly as one might expect.
+Upon the page, a magical map was indeed taking shape, and it looked exactly as one might expect it should.
 Surely, ages hence, the Fernglen Tree scribe at the top of his class would have polished his prized nib and guarded his ink supply to ensure it would last through the solemn duty at hand:

 “To keep the secret of the Sanctuary Seed safe, craft a map that reveals the path to The Genesis Cradle that only ten firefly lights will show.”